hooksw/konify/README.md

 * need to mark stable everywhere.
 * Compose UI cannot be used in web dom.

-so we plan to do something like:
+so we plan to achieve the following goals:

 * writes like Compose, works like native view elements and avoid recompositions.
 * keep scalability so that we can adapt it to other scenes (e.g. use skia as behind-the-scenes implementation,or implement other tree-structured responsive systems)